Introducing V Line E Liquid

 Black Note V Line e liquids taste better from MTL (mouth-to-lung) devices than they do from DL (Direct-to-Lung) ones.
 As I discovered during this review, V Line is all about flavour – not – vapour.
 If you only care about blowing clouds, these liquids are probably not for you.

-As with the Classic e liquid range, you can get best results with Black Note V Line with a thin coil (1.0ohms) and low power (12 watts should do it).
+As with the Classic e liquid range, you can get great flavours with Black Note V Line with a thin coil (1.0ohms) and low power (12 watts should do it).

 Like the Black Note classic range, V Line tobacco e liquid also requires the right coil device or set up to really get flavours popping out.
 But this doesn’t mean you need an expensive device to get the most out of them.